Steward Back At Full-back As England Change Three For South Africa Semi-final - UrduPoint

 Steward was a surprise omission for the quarter-final against Fiji, which England won 30-24, Borthwick instead plumping for specialist fly-half Marcus Smith in the number 15 jersey.

+"Marcus is unavailable for selection due to the return to play protocol," he said, adding that Smith was ruled out earlier in the week after he failed the second part of the head injury assessment (HIA).

+"He's perfectly fine in terms of symptoms, he doesn't feel anything.
+Player welfare is critical for us."

-"After an excellent few days' preparation in Paris, we look forward to the challenge of playing the world champions and number one-ranked team in the world," said Borthwick.
+Borthwick added: "After an excellent few days' preparation in Paris, we look forward to the challenge of playing the world champions and number one-ranked team in the world.

 "Through this tournament the team has progressed, with the players repeatedly finding a way to win, sometimes in challenging circumstances.
 We will once again need to be at our very best this weekend as we face an excellent team in South Africa.